 So here’s to a perfectly wonderful, abnormal life!
-And to the millions of written stories already out there in the world—none of which are normal and all have a thankful audience of some description!
+And to the millions of written stories already out there in the world—none of which are normal, and all have a thankful audience of some description!

-While other little girls were playing dress-ups, “borrowing” their mum’s lipstick, or snuggling with dolls, I was playing with dinosaur figurines, dressing myself up in sheets and boxes and cardboard masks (pretending of course to be either a monster or a dog or a warrior fighting hordes of enemies), or scribbling into scrapbooks all manner of things from my imagination.
+While other little girls were playing dress-ups, “borrowing” their mum’s lipstick or snuggling with dolls, I was playing with dinosaur figurines, dressing myself up in sheets and boxes and cardboard masks (pretending of course to be either a monster or a dog or a warrior fighting hordes of enemies), or scribbling into scrapbooks all manner of things from my imagination.

 Growing up, our family moved … constantly.
-I’ve lived in the middle of an orchard, in the middle of a farm, and in the middle of town (numerous times).
-I’ve lived in a small country community, a large city suburb, and a view away from the ocean.
+I’ve lived in the middle of an orchard, in the middle of a farm, and in the middle of town (numerous times); I’ve lived in a small country community, a large city suburb, and a view away from the ocean.
 From the view of a backyard I’ve had a state forest, a highway, a major shopping centre, and a horse paddock.
 Well, I think you get the picture.

 Actually, come to think of it, I’m still a day-dreamer and rather sensitive … I guess some things you don’t grow out of.
 According to the Mayers Briggs Type Indicator (individual core personalities), I am an INFJ; which actually explains a lot!

 Surprisingly enough, despite all the moving, I only went to two schools, both of them private, and both holding many fond memories.
 I did well at school and in high-school discovered my love of Drama and Performing Arts.
 Believe it or not, it wasn’t until the 11th grade that I actually wanted to become a novelist and make a career out of writing books.
 All my life I’ve been creative, but my abilities stretched over more than one talent, and for a long time I wasn’t certain of which avenue to pursue (at various stages I wanted to be a painter, an animator, a game designer, an actor and an illustrator).
 And who is to say I can not be more than just an author, right?
 I fully intend to use my other talents in other creative areas in the future.
-After all, if you’ve been blessed by certain gifts, it’s a waste to keep them all to yourself!
+After all, if you’ve been blessed by numerous gifts, it’s a waste to keep them all to yourself!

 For over three years I participated in various online Role-playing community sites, where I met and interacted with other talented writers, and stretched my writing abilities to new levels.
-This is something I recommend to buddy writers.
+This is something I recommend to budding writers.
 It’s an excellent opportunity to meet other creative people, form friendships, and polish and sharpen your writing craft before advancing toward publication.

-Since 2010, I participate in online writers groups, and continue to learn from other professionals via blogs, sites, and discussion boards, about writing as a craft and the subjective behemoth that is the publishing industry.
+Since 2010, I participate in online writers groups, and continue to learn from other professionals—via blogs, sites, and discussion boards—about writing as a craft and the subjective behemoth that is the publishing industry.

 The Dragon Calling series has undergone a lot of polishes, cuts and changes since it’s conception.
 But I can tell you now, all the hard work and heart ache has been worth it.
 What was once a crude hunk of rock with specks of potential lodged deep inside, is now a cut and polished, fully-published, shiny-scaled story soaring the winds of the world-wide readership.

-My first book, KIN SEEKER, launched in August 2013 (eBook version), and now has the paperback published (February 2014) and available for purchase.
+My first book, KIN SEEKER, launched in August 2013 (eBook version), and the paperback followed shortly after (February 2014).
 The second book, THE BEACON THRONES, launched November 2014, in both Paperback and eBook formats.
 In May 2015, the Companion Guide for Kin Seeker was released, which includes the popular Prologue Comics (which you can check out here, if you’re curious).

 While life so far has been quite an adventure, the best is certainly yet to come!